 Rabies in brief

-Travellers are at increased risk of exposure during outdoor activities in areas of vegetation (gardens, parks, forest fringes and meadows typically below 1,500 metres).
-Ticks are most active between spring and autumn.
+Travellers are at increased risk of exposure during outdoor activities in areas of vegetation (gardens, parks, meadows, forest fringes and glades).
+Ticks are usually most active between early spring and late autumn.

 Tick-borne encephalitis in Switzerland

 There is a risk of TBE in all areas of this country.
 The main affected areas are in the central and north-eastern cantons including Thurgau, Nidwalden, Uri, Aargau, Zurich, Lucerne, Appenzell Innerrhoden, and Schaffhausen.
 The transmission season varies, however, ticks are most active during early spring to late autumn.

 - All travellers should avoid tick bites during outdoor activities.